 Supplier Sustainability Management

-- TWM classify our suppliers in 6 categories： Telecommunication Equipment, Information Services and Equipment, Consumer Electronic Products, Construction, Marketing/ Query and General Affairs, and Installation and Repairs.
+TWM classifies our suppliers in 6 categories: Consumer Electronics, Telecommunication Equipment, Engineering, Information Service and Equipment, Marketing, Consulting Service & Administration, Installation and repairs.
 The spend analysis of the 6 categories is as follow:

 - We define and identify critical tier 1 supplier by the following criterion:

-- TWM will screen the suppliers by their spending within each category to identify high volume suppliers.
+- TWM screens the suppliers by purchase amount within each category to identify high volume suppliers.

 - Critical component: The providers of the main information software system, hardware, and materials bonded by equipment and non-substitutable suppliers, which are the exclusive agents designated by the original equipment manufacturers, technology leaders and exclusive suppliers in the market.
 There are 16 suppliers meets these criterion and identified as critical suppliers.

-- The non-substitutable providers of the main information software system, hardware, and professional services necessary to TWM daily operation are considered as critical non-tier 1 suppliers.
+- Critical non-tier 1 suppliers are defined as the non-substitutable indirect providers of the main information software system, hardware, and professional services necessary to TWM daily operation.
 In the total of 50 key non-tier 1 suppliers, 18 of them are identified as critical to TWM.